ganeti/ganeti/man/gnt-group.rst

 | **remove** {*group*}

 Deletes the indicated node group, which must be empty.
+There must always be at least one group, so the last group cannot be removed.

 LIST
 ~~~~